Certora/Examples/CVLByExample/Invariant/RequireInvariantArray/README.md

 ## Key Points

-- **Old semantics**: Using `requireInvariant` in non-boundary contexts (e.g., hooks, summaries) could lead to false verification results.
+- **Version < 8 semantics**: Using `requireInvariant` in non-boundary contexts (e.g., hooks, summaries) could lead to false verification results.
 The invariant might be incorrectly considered satisfied inline, missing real violations.
-- **New semantics**: `requireInvariant` is enforced only at valid rule boundaries (e.g., after function calls, subcalls, or havocs if `strong`).
+- **Version >= 8 semantics**: `requireInvariant` is enforced only at valid rule boundaries (e.g., after function calls, subcalls, or havocs if `strong`).
 This ensures that violations are properly detected.

 ---